geersch/nestjs-getting-started/docs/02-rest-api.md

 ## Endpoint to save car insurance quotes

 The newly created controller only contains a few lines of code.
-Via the `@Controller()` decorator you can specify the prefix / path that will be appended to the application root path.
-In this case you would be able to call endpoints of this controller via `http://localhost:3000/quote`.
+Via the `@Controller()` decorator you can specify the prefix/path that will be appended to the application root path.
+In this case, you would be able to call the endpoints of this controller via `http://localhost:3000/quote`.

 ```ts
 import { Controller } from '@nestjs/common';